 - Danielle Walker's Against All Grain: Celebrations

-Alright, it's time for you and me to get cooking.
+Alright, it's time for us to get cooking.
 As a special treat, Danielle has been kind enough to share her recipe for Smokey Candied Bacon Sweet Potatoes.
-When I first came across this recipe I knew it was going down in the caveman kitchen.
-I also knew that you, my Caveman family would love this one too!
+When we first came across this recipe, we knew it was going down in the Caveman Kitchen.
+We also knew that you, our Caveman Family would love this one too!

 This recipe is a delicious step away from the traditional candied sweet potatoes with the marshmallow topping but only if you want it to be.
 Danielle also included a marshmallow recipe so you can recreate even more traditional dishes during your celebrations if you choose.
 Savory and sweet pair perfectly in this side dish that is sure to become a family favorite and hold a place on your holiday tables for years to come.